A Guide to Drugs, Addiction, and Rehab in Charlotte, NC

-Many people opt for Charlotte, North Carolina for drug and alcohol treatment because this city is the most populous one in the state, with much to offer residents in terms of jobs, culture, education, transportation and other amenities that often accompany city life.
+Many people opt for Charlotte, North Carolina for drug and alcohol treatment because this city is the largest in the state, with much to offer residents in terms of jobs, culture, education, transportation and other amenities that often accompany city life.

 The first European immigrants to settle Charlotte came from Scotland and Ireland prior to the American Revolution.
 Some people from Germany settled here also, but in smaller numbers at that time.
 Charlotte was named in honor of a German princess, Charlotte of Mecklenburg-Strelitz, who was at the time Queen Consort of Great Britain and Ireland.

 The first discovery of gold was found in Charlotte in the early 1800s, setting off the country’s first gold rush.
 In 1837, the Charlotte Mint was founded, making North Carolina the foremost producer of gold in America until 1848, when gold was discovered in the Sierra Nevada.

 Many financial institutions have their banking headquarters located in Charlotte, particularly Bank of America and Wells Fargo, placing Charlotte as the largest banking headquarters in the US, second only to New York City.

 The population of Charlotte encompasses approximately 842,029 residents.
 The median household income is about $10,000 a year above the median income state-wise, with home values appreciably higher in Charlotte than for the rest of North Carolina.